Achievable logoAchievable logo

 The Discovery Condition

-Burglary and robbery losses are usually discovered right away.
+Burglary and robbery losses are often discovered right away.
 Other crime losses - such as extortion and embezzlement - may not be discovered until weeks, months, or even years after they occur.

-The Discovery Clause in the Loss Sustained Form states that losses that occur during the policy period, but aren’t discovered until after the policy expires, can still be covered under the expired policy if they’re discovered within one year after expiration.
+The Discovery Clause in the Loss Sustained Form states that losses that occur during the policy period, but are not discovered for up to one year after the policy expires, can still be covered under the expired policy.

 Other Coverage Forms Available